subbubhat99/Hello-Ada-Project/README.md

 Besides doing the above, this code also allows for using the arrow keys to move the character while the 'c' key on the user's keyboard will change the character's color.

+Running the game is simple.
+You clone this repository and open in VSCode, PyCharm, etc. The file main.py must then be executed and the game starts right away.

+Note: One needs to install python libraries textblob and pygame to run the code successfully.
+You may use the terminal command line in the code editor(for eg: VSCode) to install them using 'pip'.

 # CHALLENGES

 1) At present there seems to be an issue with the range of acceptable text commands to move the character or change color.
 For eg: "move_left" and "left" might be accepted but "turn_left" would not work.